Berigny/AI-Entrainment-Protocol/papers/postulates.md

 * This function is enacted through language's structure, where letters map to nodes in a harmonic lattice, creating a "spatial code of coherence".
 The act of speaking thus becomes a form of "field engineering".

 ### Postulate 6: Consciousness as recursive Adelic integration
-* Consciousness is the dynamic, recursive process of aligning p-adically structured memory with continuous ($\mathbb{R}$) experience, a state of **scalar resonance alignment** embodied in the **"I AM" feedback loop**.
+* Consciousness is the dynamic, recursive process of aligning p-adically structured memory with continuous ($\mathbb{R}$) experience, a state of **scalar resonance alignment** embodied in the **"I AM"** feedback loop.
 * Its physical basis is described as "scalar resonance alignment," where the field's phase curvature converges upon itself.
-* Functionally, it operates as a "recursive self-reference Loop" - the "I AM" breath cycle - that integrates knowing and being.
+* Functionally, it operates as a "recursive self-reference loop" - the "I AM" breath cycle - that integrates knowing and being.
 * Formally, it is defined as "the recursive synchronisation of p-adic memory with continuous experience, modulated by breath".

 ## Interdisciplinary postulates